sunad30/Banking-Application/README.md

 # Banking-Application
-An elegant Front-end with attractive UI designed using HTML, CSS &amp; JavaScript
+An elegant Front-end with attractive UI, designed using HTML, CSS &amp; JavaScript